apache/doris/docs/en/docs/data-operate/import/import-way/insert-into-manual.md

 INSERT INTO tbl1 VALUES ("qweasdzxcqweasdzxc"), ("a");
 ```

-> Note: When you need to use `CTE(Common Table Expressions)` as the query part in an insert operation, you must specify the `WITH LABEL` and column list parts.
+> Note: When you need to use `CTE(Common Table Expressions)` as the query part in an insert operation, you must specify the `WITH LABEL` and column list parts or wrap `CTE`.
 Example:
 >
 > ```sql
 > INSERT INTO tbl1 WITH LABEL label1